-Parents will spend $80.7 billion dollars on K-12 and college needs this season, the National Retail Federation reports.
-That’s a staggering figure, and some families will spend more than others.
-Hispanic families, for example, are projected to spend $148 more than other shoppers.
+Parents will spend over $100 billion dollars on K-12 and college needs this season, the National Retail Federation reports.
+That’s a staggering figure, with most of the money being spent on electronics and dorming.

-A third of all shoppers didn’t wait until the back-to-school season officially started to begin buying.
-(They took advantage of promos like Amazon’s lackluster Prime Day to get a jump-start on good deals.)
+Over a third of all shoppers didn't go to a department stores during the back-to-school season officially started to begin buying.
+Instead, they took advantage of online deals to purchase more convenient goods.

 So if you don’t want to go broke, what’s the best way to take advantage of back-to-school savings?